-Updated on 2H2020.
-Negotiating a severance to travel around the world is much harder now due to the global pandemic.
-But eventually, the world will reopen.
-Travel is slowly inching back up to pre-pandemic days.
+Negotiating a severance to travel around the world is a little harder now due to the global pandemic.
+But the world is opening up Travel is slowly inching back up to pre-pandemic days.
 Stay safe and strong everyone!
 This post will teach you how to negotiate a severance and travel.

 Ever dreamed of negotiating a severance to travel around the world?
 I have and I did between 2012 – 2017 after working for 13 years in the financial services industry.
 I worked in the international equities department.
 Due to my job, I got to go to at least one new country a year on the firm's dime.
 It was incredible.